-Marla Hanken is a Board Certified Structural Integrator and KMI Structural Integration practitioner based in San Francisco, CA.
+Marla Hanken is a Board Certified Structural Integrator and ATSI practitioner based in San Francisco, CA.

 Marla is also a practitioner of Thai Structural Bodywork, which is based on a complex system of myofascial Sen (Thai “energy” lines comprised of linking chains of intermuscular septa, fascia, tendons, ligaments, nerves, and vasculature) that run the full length of the body and deeply influence one’s postural patterns.
 These myofascial Sen, which are different than the Sip Sen usually studied by Westerners, have much in common with the concept of tensegrity and KMI’s own system of myofascial meridians.
 Marla’s knowledge of Thai Sen Theory influences both her Eastern and Western bodywork practices, and she honors the complex relationship between the extremities and the core by placing detailed emphasis on arm and leg integration and alignment during her SI-based work.